Department of Economics

 The honors program is designed to provide capable and motivated students with a greater understanding of economics and to better prepare students for graduate and professional schools.

-The honors student must complete all requirements of the B.S. program in economics, including A ECO 499Z (the Senior Honors Research Seminar) as part of the program.
+The honors student must complete all requirements of the General Program B.S. in economics, including A ECO 499Z (the Senior Honors Research Seminar) as part of the program.
 In addition, the honors student must submit a senior honors thesis acceptable to the Economics Honors Committee.

 A plan for the senior honors thesis normally arises from consultation with faculty concerning a suitable topic and method of inquiry.
 The student, with advice and consent of the Economics Honors Committee, will choose a faculty adviser who will assist the student in completing the thesis.
 Work on the thesis may begin in the junior year, but it must be completed while the student is enrolled in A ECO 499Z.